 The Board of Directors of Vhi Insurance (the "Board") believes an effective system of governance is essential for the appropriate management of the Company.
 It is committed to ensuring that the Company is well directed and managed in accordance with the high standards of governance required to deliver the sustained success of the business.
-The Company is subject to and complies with the relevant provisions of the Central Bank of Ireland's ("Central Bank") Corporate Governance Requirements for Insurance Undertakings and related regulations and codes.
+The Company is subject to and complies with the relevant provisions of the Central Bank of Ireland's ("Central Bank") Corporate Governance Requirements for Insurance Undertakings, the Code of Practice for the Governance of State Bodies and related regulations and codes.
 The Board attests to compliance with relevant requirements in annual Compliance Statements.
-Compliance, audit and risk management programmes are maintained, documented, monitored and reported upon to the Board.
-Accordingly, the Board considers the system of governance is adequate to the nature, scale and complexity of the risks inherent in its business.
+Compliance, Internal Audit and Risk Management programmes are maintained, documented, monitored and reported upon.
+Accordingly, the Board considers the system of governance is appropriate, effective and adequate to the nature, scale and complexity of the risks inherent in its business.